-Here’s some tips to Surviving After Work Drinks:
+Here are some tips to surviving After Work Drinks:

-- Have a drink, even if it’s seltzer water, it puts everyone else at ease.
+- Have a drink: Even if it’s seltzer water

-- Try coming out of your comfort zone sometime, who knows, you may enjoy it.
+- Try coming out of your comfort zone sometimes: who knows, you may enjoy it